 The nerves that supply the erectile tissue within the penis can be spared and with preservation of these nerves there is a much higher rate of spontaneous erections after surgery and the return to normal urinary function is also much improved.
-A “nerve spare” operation can always be performed, however the main priority with this surgery is to cure the patient of prostate cancer and a discussion with Dr Louie-Johnsun will detail whether or not the patient is suitable for nerve preservation to maximise functional outcomes.
+A “nerve spare” operation can always be performed, however the main priority with this surgery is to cure the patient of prostate cancer and a discussion with A/Prof Louie-Johnsun will detail whether or not the patient is suitable for nerve preservation to maximise functional outcomes.

 This is keyhole surgery to remove the entire bladder (together with prostate in males) usually for muscle invasive bladder cancer.
 This complex surgery is only performed laparoscopically by a handful of surgeons in Australia.
 The urinary tract is then reconstructed with either an ileal conduit or neobladder.